 I was introduced to roasted bone marrow a few years ago at a local French restaurant and have been enamored with it ever since.
 The only problem I have with roasted bone marrow is that it is incredibly hard to find, and when I do find it, it’s ain’t cheap.
 Even when I roast it myself, it’s pretty spendy.
 These bones you are about to see being roasted were $3.50 per marrow canoe.
 For me, it takes 3 or 4 of these to get my fill.
 Now imagine there are 4 or 6 or 8 people eating these.
 Do that math.
 Make sure to carry the 1 because for 8, at 4 bones a piece, that will cost over a hundo.

 Back to the recipe.
 The title of this dish could simply be Roasted Bone Marrow.
-The strip steaks are just one of a couple great applications for this amazing wonder also known as meat butter or cowboy butter.
+The strip steaks are just one of many great applications for this amazing wonder also known as meat butter or cowboy butter.
 If you are looking for a tutorial on how to cook steaks, this post is not the one for you, but don’t fret.
 I have plenty of steak recipes.
 Now let’s roast some bone marrow (and top some grilled steak with said marrow)

 Roasted Bone Marrow Strip Steaks Ingredients: